-Construction of the plant began in early 2013 and was completed in November 2014 with a target of producing close to 100,000 cubic meters of freshwater per day.
-This volume would sustain living standards for an estimated 300,000 people living in the municipalities of Vicar, El Ejido and Roquetas de Mar surrounding Campo de Dalías, and supply irrigation water for over 8,000 hectares of land.
+Construction of the plant began in early 2013 and was completed in November 2014 to produce close to 100,000 cubic meters of fresh water per day.
+This volume would sustain living standards for an estimated 300,000 people living in Vicar, El Ejido, and Roquetas de Mar surrounding Campo de Dalías and supply irrigation water for over 8,000 hectares of land.